-When you begin decluttering your home, it can often feel like a daunting and overwhelming task.
+When you begin decluttering your home, it can sometimes feel like a daunting and overwhelming task.
 Even if you have been decluttering for a while, and have already made good progress clearing the clutter, sometimes the amount of “stuff” and work ahead of you can feel like a lot to tackle.
-Decluttering a lifetime worth of stuff from your home is hard work, physically, emotionally and mentally.
-If you feel overwhelmed or stuck on your decluttering and minimizing journey, shifting your perspective and your approach to decluttering can help.
-Believe it or not, with a little creativity there are ways to make decluttering fun!
-Even though decluttering is a lot of work, these 11 easy tips can help make it more enjoyable!

 Before we begin…

-Before delving into the 11 ways to make decluttering fun, I want to clarity two important points:
+Before delving into the tips to help make decluttering fun, I want to clarify two important points:

-- In this post, when I say “get rid” of something, I’m using that phrase to encompass any method of getting something out of your home.
-It could mean tossing it, donating it, selling it, etc. For simplicity sake, I’ll say “get rid of it” and you can decide the most appropriate way to do so.
+Whether it’s tossing it, donating it, selling it, etc. For simplicity’s sake, I’ll say “get rid of it” and you can decide the most appropriate way to do so.

 11 Easy Ways to Make Decluttering Fun: